-Wednesday, October 29, 2014 The whole IDEA of computers has changed generally.
+The whole IDEA of computers has changed generally.
 Back in the day, you'd have a computer if you were an electronic hobbyist.
 Nowadays, we're told, they're for everyone (click) and their dog.
-The media writes about people's refrigerators being hacked.
-People want a computer to do a few dozen things simply, but no one can agree on what few dozen things those are.
-So computers do a few thousand things and people get stressed out that they don't know how to do the other 975 things it does.
+The media writes about people's refrigerators being hacked or their tvs spying on them.

+Most people want a computer to do a few dozen things simply, but no one can agree on what few dozen things those are.
+So computers do a few thousand things and people get stressed out that they don't know how to do the other 975 things it does or 9075 things.
 Plus they're expensive to fix, and maybe touchy.
 So people get discouraged....